The wake-up call

 May an organisation be called a bundle of narcissists together?

 I think we should allow for individual differences in an organisation, and not treat all alike there.
-With this in mind, consider how a documentary called The Corporation (2003) examines and criticises corporate business practices, using the diagnostic criteria in the DSM-IV and find some of them to work like "psychopaths".
+With this in mind, consider how a documentary called The Corporation (2003) examines and criticises corporate business practices, using the diagnostic criteria in the DSM-IV and find some of the corporations function like "psychopaths".
 Adapting to such corporations may not be the finest solution for the well-intended and fair young.

 Now, in the documentary (and book along with it), the profile the contemporary profitable business corporation and that of a psychopath are compared.
 One may see callous disregard for the feelings of other people, incapacity to maintain human relationships, reckless disregard for the safety of others, deceitfulness (continual lying to deceive for profit), incapacity to experience guilt, and failure to conform to social norms and respect the law.
 These are quite good features of the antisocial personality disorder.
 One may point at identifying features, even though one's findings may not be gospel truth.
 Therefore it is good to maintain a well guarded reserve if that can be.
 (Wikipedia, "The Corporation (film)")